 The endless plains, dry riverbeds, flat saltpans and gentle hills of this harsh terrain support a wide variety of habitats ranging from acacia trees and woodlands to seemingly endless grasslands.

-We recommend an extra day or two after the safari in Livingstone at Victoria Falls to participate in some of the amazing adventure activities available.
-Post-tour accommodation, activities and transfers to Livingstone airport or lodges, Victoria Falls airport or lodges or Kasane in Botswana, can be arranged at an additional cost
+We recommend an extra day or two after the safari at Victoria Falls to participate in some of the amazing adventure activities available.
+Post-tour accommodation, activities and transfers to Victoria Falls airport or lodges or Kasane in Botswana, can be arranged at an additional cost

 For assistance with pre-safari and post-safari accommodation and travel arrangements contact African Budget Safaris.